Sexycop: Production

 Sexycop was based on the novel La Madama written by Massimo Felisatti and Fabio Pittorru.
 The term Madama itself, was a Rome-based slang for Italy's mobile police, similar to the English slang "the fuzz".
 The book was the third in a series of novels and was adapted to film by director Duccio Tessari who turned the film into more of a comedy oriented film.

 Release

 Sexycop was distributed theatrically in Italy by Titanus on 16 January 1976.
 It grossed a total of 173,627,420 Italian lire domestically.
 The film has also been released as La Madama l'agente Minchiello e il caso Patacchioni.
 Italian film historian Roberto Curti described the Italian box office as "disappointing".

 Reception

 Curti stated that contemporary critics "ravaged the film".
-Corriere della Sera's Renato Palazzo found the film to be closer to "the childish comic-adventure series starring Bud Spencer and Terence Hill" noting that "this formula has been frayed for a long time."
+Corriere della Seras Renato Palazzo found the film to be closer to "the childish comic-adventure series starring Bud Spencer and Terence Hill" noting that "this formula has been frayed for a long time."
 Orio Caldiron of La Rivista del cinematografo stated that although Tessari has never been a master filmmaker, wondered how far he could have lost his way with the film.